Deepak-sharma-coder/Landing_Page-/README.md

 # Landing_Page-
-Developed a landing page using HTML5  and CSS3
+Developed a Landing Page Unsig Html5 and Css3 and Some basic editors like vscode